EDCD/EDDI/SpeechResponder/Variables.md

     - `solidcompositions` a list of the solid types found in the body (array of SolidComposition objects)
     - `earthmass` the earth masses of the planet
     - `gravity` the gravity of the planet, relative to Earth gravity
-    - `radius` the radius of the planet, in km
     - `pressure` the surface pressure on the planet, in Earth atmospheres
     - `terraformstate` the terraforming state of the planet (Not terraformable, Terraformable, Terraforming, Terraformed)
     - `planettype` the type of the planet (Metal-rich body, Earth-like world, etc.)